-We, our customers and our project partners, have been reaping the benefits of our vision: better resolved solutions, reduced waste both in time and in materials, faster project delivery, reduced risk, enhanced sustainability and better whole-life performance.
+We, our clients and our project partners, have been reaping the benefits of our vision: better resolved solutions, reduced waste both in time and in materials, faster project delivery, reduced risk, enhanced sustainability and better whole-life performance.
 Right the way through the asset life-cycle, BIM saves time and money.
 It enables more effective integrated through-life information management as well as stronger business continuity.

 Ten benefits we're bringing with BIM